 As an affiliate, traffic performances and ROI should be on the top of your priorities, which makes a tracking solution a must have in your marketing toolbox.
 It lets you delve deeper into your audience on an individual level and gain visibility into conversions and revenues.

-This data is associated with the visitor’s initial data point, which provides you a much-needed way to associate campaigns with generated conversions.
+This data is associated with the visitor’s initial touch point, which provides you a much-needed way to attribute conversions to your campaigns.

-It’s easy to believe that Google Analytics alone is enough for those needs (and most digital marketers still believe it), but a tracking solution provides total agility during your campaign setup process, and allows you to gather clear behavior and financial performance metrics.
+It’s easy to believe that Google Analytics alone is enough for those needs (and most digital marketers still believe it), but the conversion tracking platform features provide total agility during your campaign setup process, and allows you to gather clear behavior and financial metrics.

-Having said that, it would be pretentious to discard Google Analytics’ powerful features which offer supplementary functions crucial in certain marketing environments.
+Having said that, it would be pretentious to discard Google Analytics’ powerful features which offer supplementary functions crucial in certain marketing environments, such as retargeting on Google Ads.

 The online marketing eco-system is only going to get more complex and competitive.
 In this data driven marketing era, unless you have the tools to accommodate, test, measure and quantify your creativity, your edge will blend with unprocessed data.